top of page

 A Fresh & Salty Basin

-Unfortunately, a lot of the summer freshwater flows are decreasing in the Salish Sea due to less rain, depleted snow pack, and warmer temperatures.
-This low summer flow can affect wildlife including important salmon runs and residential, agruicultural, and industrial water supplies.
+Unfortunately, summer freshwater flows in the Salish Sea are decreasing due to reduced rainfall, depleted snowpack, and rising temperatures.
+This low summer flow can impact wildlife, including important salmon runs, and strain water supplies for residential, agricultural, and industrial needs.

 This animation from Pacific Northwest National Laboratory (PNNL) shows the incredible interaction as the fresh water form the rivers (blue) and the salt water from the ocean (red) mix, creating a circulation of water, imperative for the estuarine ecosystem.